-Paton (1993) has discussed in detail the requirements for implementing a risk management system while Robertson (1992 1&2 and others) have discussed the implementation of computerized information systems.
+Paton (1993) has discussed in detail the requirements for implementing a risk management system while Robertson (1992 $^{1\&2}$ and others) has discussed the implementation of computerized information systems.
 These publications and other work undertaken by the authors comprehensively document the approach necessary to undertake a project of this nature.